Oestrogens . Patient guide

 Why a clinician would order it

-LH is requested in cycle irregularity work-up, ovulation confirmation (the LH surge marks ovulation), suspected PCOS (where an elevated LH-to-FSH ratio above 2 to 3 is a supporting clue), suspected hypopituitarism, and male infertility work-up alongside testosterone and FSH.
+LH is requested in cycle irregularity work-up, ovulation confirmation (the LH surge marks ovulation), suspected PCOS / PMOS (where an elevated LH-to-FSH ratio above 2 to 3 is a supporting clue), suspected hypopituitarism, and male infertility work-up alongside testosterone and FSH.

 If your level is outside the range